cong-n-tran/cong-n-tran/README.md

 ---

 ## About Me
-- I write code.
-Sometimes it works.
-- Incoming **Software Engineer Intern at GitHub**.
+- Incoming **Software Engineer Intern at GitHub** and ion even know how to use the gitbub.
-- Mostly here to build cool stuff and break things along the way.

 ---

 ## Tech I Use
 - **Languages:** JavaScript, Python, Java, C
 - **Frameworks:** React, SpringBoot, ViteJS
-- **Databases:** MySQL
 - **Tools:** Git, VS Code

 ---

-## Other Notes
-- I play League of Legends, so I’m familiar with bad decisions.
-- Open to new projects, collaborations, and fixing my own bugs (eventually).

 ---